55 important questions and answers - Bandera County Courier

 18. Do mouth masks always protect against transmission?

-The protection from the masks diminishes if they are worn for too long.
+The protection provided by the masks diminishes if they are worn for too long.
 He can even reverse the risk of infection.
 This also applies if they are not disposed of safely, i.e. people could come into contact with contaminated masks.
 Details on this below.

 20. Is it advisable to wear a face mask?